 |(MRK 2225 OR MRK 2145)||3|

-Sinclair’s Interior Design program is accredited by the National Association of Schools of Art and Design (NASAD).
+Sinclair Community College has been accredited by the National Association of Schools of Art and Design (NASAD) since 2002.